Thank you for your response

 Picking the right mutual funds that meet your goals is extremely important.
 But, sometimes this can be a hard decision to make.
 We have covered the following in this article.
 In this article, we will cover –

-Being spoilt for choice isn’t always a good thing.
-Studies have shown that the best decisions are made when there are fewer options to choose from.
+Having several options is not favourable every time.
+Studies have shown that the best decisions are made when there are fewer options.
 The paradox of choice is what supermarkets thrive on.
-They give you so many options to pick from that you end up buying more than what you need–often just to try things out.
+They give you so many options to pick from that you end up buying more than what you need–often to try things out.

 On a similar vein, the mutual fund investor is also spoilt for choice.
-But when it comes to fund investing, an investor cannot afford to “try” funds out.
-There is no room for error here.
+But when it comes to mutual fund investments, an investor cannot afford to “try” funds out.
+There is no room for errors here.
 The performance of your investment is directly linked to the goals you are investing for.
 It is your hard-earned money that you are putting into a fund, which is why picking the right fund is of utmost importance.

 When you are faced with the decision of choosing a mutual fund, ask yourself the following questions and base your decision on the answers you come up with.

-A vacation abroad can be a negotiable goal in the sense that if you don’t have the adequate amount, you can push the vacation further by a few months.
+A vacation abroad can be a negotiable goal in the sense that if you don’t have the adequate amount, you can push it further by a few months.
 But something like a child’s college education is a non-negotiable goal.
-You have to pay the fees at a specific time and that is something you cannot delay.
+You have to pay the fees at a specific time, and that is something you cannot delay.

-A simple way to do this is look at the top performing funds of a category over various time periods like 1 year, 3 years, 5 years and 10 years.
-Among these funds, choose the fund that appears in the lists for most time periods.
-You can also take the help of a mutual fund expert to give you fund suggestions based on your goals and investment horizon.
+A simple way to do this is to look at the top-performing funds of a category over various periods like one year, three years, five years and ten years.
+Among these funds, choose the fund that appears in the lists for most periods.
+You can also take the help of mutual fund expert to give you fund suggestions based on your goals and investment horizon.

 This is how you can simplify the process of choosing a mutual fund.
 Remember to be honest to yourself when you answer the questions mentioned above.
-You will make a better choice when you know your investment purpose and goal clearly.
+You will make a better choice when you know your investment purpose and goal.